Fixing a Runaway Node.js Recursive Folder Issue

 rmdir /s "C:\Your\Directory\Path"

 Using the "rmdir /s" command, I attempted to remove the entire folder structure recursively.
 While this works well with normal directories, it failed in this case due to the extreme depth and length of the directory paths.
-Windows has limitations on path lengths, and this caused the command to fail with errors like "The file name is too long." or "The system cannot find the path specified." or just having the command shell close abrubtly.
+Windows has limitations on path lengths, and this caused the command to fail with errors like "The file name is too long." or "The system cannot find the path specified." or just having the command shell close abruptly.

 PowerShell